Skip to main content

 Retry guidance

-Do not automatically retry 4xx errors.
-A 401, 403, 404, or 422 response means the request itself is invalid or unauthorized — retrying it will produce the same error and may exhaust rate limits.
-Fix the underlying cause (key, permissions, or request body) before trying again.
+Do not automatically retry most 4xx errors.
+A 400, 401, 403, 404, or 422 response means the request itself is invalid or unauthorized — retrying it will produce the same error.
+Fix the underlying cause (body, key, permissions, or request target) before trying again.
+The exception is 429 (rate limited): retry it, but only after waiting the Retry-After interval.
+See Rate Limits.

 For transient errors and 5xx responses, use an exponential backoff strategy with jitter.
 Start with a 1-second delay, double on each retry, and cap at 30 seconds.
 After three to five failed attempts, surface the error to the caller rather than retrying indefinitely.